StrataSource/sdk_tools/README.md

-# sdk_tools
+# sdk\_tools

-This repository contains scripts and other tools for Chaos-engine games like Portal 2: Community Edition and Momentum Mod.
+This repository contains scripts and other tools for Strata-engine games like Portal 2: Community Edition and Momentum Mod.